 - Origins Available:

 Cornwall, one of the original six "Celtic nations" is the homeland to the surname Embrie.
 A revival of the Cornish language which began in the 9th century AD has begun.
 No doubt this was the language spoken by distant forebears of the Embrie family.
 Though surnames became common during medieval times, English people were formerly known only by a single name.
 The way in which hereditary surnames were adopted in medieval England is fascinating.
 Many Cornish surnames appear to be topographic surnames, which were given to people who resided near physical features such as hills, streams, churches, or types of trees, many are actually habitation surnames.
 The name Embrie is a local type of surname and the Embrie family lived at the town of Embrough in Devon.
 The name is also classified as a baptismal name as in the son of Emery.

 Early Origins of the Embrie family

 The surname Embrie was first found in Devon where they held a family seat from very early times.

-Important Dates for the Embrie family
+Early History of the Embrie family